paulbradshaw/Rintro/Robjects.md

-# Going back to R basics
+# R basics: objects for storing data

 Once you've done a few things in R to see how it works, to go further you'll probably need to understand some aspects of R in more depth.
 Let's start with data types.